Blue Öyster Cult: Early years as Soft White Underbelly (1967–1971)

 Blue Öyster Cult was formed in 1967 as Soft White Underbelly (a name the group would occasionally use in the 1970s and 1980s to play small club gigs around the United States and UK) in a communal house at Stony Brook University on Long Island when rock critic Sandy Pearlman overheard a jam session consisting of fellow Stony Brook classmate Donald Roeser and his friends.
 Pearlman offered to become the band's manager and creative partner, to which the band agreed.
-The band's original lineup consisted of guitarist Roeser, drummer Albert Bouchard, keyboardist Allen Lanier, singers Jeff Kagel (aka Krishna Das) and Les Braunstein and bassist Andrew Winters.
+The band's original lineup consisted of guitarist Roeser, drummer Albert Bouchard - following the departure of original drummer Joe Dick, keyboardist Allen Lanier, Les Braunstein and bassist Andrew Winters.

-In October 1967, the band made their debut performance as Steve Noonan's backing band at the Stony Brook University Gymnasium, a gig booked by Pearlman.
+In October 1967, the band made its debut performance as Steve Noonan's backing band at the Stony Brook University Gymnasium, a gig booked by Pearlman.
 The band's name came from Winston Churchill's description of Italy as "the soft underbelly of the Axis."